AbdellatifNASSER-ALLAH/abdellatifNASSER-ALLAH/README.md

 ## Hi there 👋

-I'm **Abdo**, a Computer Science student with a passion for coding, problem-solving, and low-level programming.
+I'm **Abdelllatif NASSER-ALLAH**, a Computer Science student with a passion for coding, problem-solving, and low-level programming.
 Here’s a bit about me:

 - 🔭 **I’m currently working on:** Some exciting projects in C that push my understanding of coding and software development.
 - 🌱 **I’m currently learning:** C programming, GitHub, git, and data structures.